Compare exchange rates, transfer fees and transaction speeds when you need to send money to Latvia.

 Tips for picking up cash in Latvia

-Although Latvia is classified as a safe country for Australian travellers to visit, you should still take a few basic steps to ensure your safety when picking up cash:
+Although Latvia is classified as a safe country for Canadian travellers to visit, you should still take a few basic steps to ensure your safety when picking up cash.

 - Take one or more friends along with you to deter thieves

 - Keep your money hidden and avoid displaying it in public